ellakoa/postcard-poem/content/posts/little-boats.md

   Bag of chips and not a gull in sight an evening stroll to the harbour lights
-  There's a nip in the air and sudden blasts of wind, we are wrapped up warm against a cold that stings
+  There's a nip in the air and sudden blasts of wind we are wrapped up warm against a cold that stings

   We casually stroll the harbour arm